Skip to content

 One of the primary differentiators between promoters and detractors in an organization is their perceived stress level at work.
 Those organizations that demonstrate a strong commitment to employee wellbeing tend to have a higher percentage of promoters.
 The benefits aren't just abstract; they manifest in practical ways like lower absenteeism, higher productivity, and less turnover.

-For example, The Ken Blanchard Companies — a global leader in management training, consulting, and coaching — understood the importance of addressing stress and burnout in their workforce.
-Recognizing that their employees needed more time to unplug, they added four wellness days to their calendar in 2022.
+For example one customer — a global leader in management training, consulting, and coaching — understood the importance of addressing stress and burnout in their workforce.
+Recognizing that their employees needed more time to unplug, they added dedicated wellness days to their calendar.
 These holidays served to re-energize the workforce, resulted in no loss of productivity, and significantly increased employee goodwill.
 Such a proactive approach to employee wellbeing demonstrates a deep commitment to creating a healthy, balanced work environment that benefits both the individual and the organization as a whole.

 Organon, a leading pharmaceutical company, emphasizes the broader concept of "flourishing," which is a tripartite model measuring well-being, belonging, and engagement.
 It's important to note that initiatives aimed at the individual level — such as resilience and mindfulness — can only go so far and end up placing the onus of well-being on the individual.
 Focusing on system-level barriers to well-being, such as job conditions — workload, autonomy, community, fairness, etc. — represents a more robust approach.

-A crucial aspect of improving eNPS involves cultivating a sense of belonging and making employees feel valued.
+Cultivating a sense of belonging and making employees feel valued are crucial for improving eNPS.
 When employees believe that they are an integral part of the organization and their contributions are appreciated, they are likely to become advocates for the company.

 More than that, feeling valued is a significant factor influencing eNPS.
 One effective way organizations can convey this is by including employees in decision-making processes.
 Closing the feedback loop on suggestions and survey results, along with providing authentic and meaningful recognition, serves as powerful demonstrations that employees are indeed valued.
 Contrary to popular belief, the primary source of an employee's feeling of value does not usually stem from pay.
 In fact, research from Perceptyx shows that compensation rarely tops the list of elements that contribute to an employee's feeling of value or their overall engagement.

-In one notable Cultivate Intelligent Coaching success story, a software company partnered with Perceptyx to improve manager behavior.
+In one notable customer success story, a software company partnered with Perceptyx to improve manager behavior.
 Using this product, managers' digital communications were analyzed over several months.
 The data showed that higher-performing managers initiated 86% more conversations with their direct reports and had a 42% higher response density than lower-performing managers.
-Over five months, participating managers improved their response time and response density by 26% over baseline, significantly enhancing their interaction with their teams and improving overall performance ratings.
+Participating managers improved their response time and response density by 26% over baseline, significantly enhancing their interaction with their teams and improving overall performance ratings.

 Improving managerial effectiveness can be addressed strategically through leadership development.
-A product like Cultivate can enhance leadership development — at scale and with greatly reduced overall costs — through personalized nudges and insights related to managers' behaviors.
+Agentic AI solutions can enhance leadership development — at scale and with greatly reduced overall costs — through personalized nudges and insights related to managers' behaviors.
 The goal should be to set up new leaders for success and positively reinforce more experienced leaders through these insights.
 This approach not only strengthens the leadership fabric of the organization but also boosts the eNPS by creating a more engaged and satisfied workforce.

 A targeted approach to enhancing eNPS can yield successful results.
 Creating a workplace environment that promotes wellbeing, fosters a sense of belonging and feeling valued, and improves managerial effectiveness is not an easy task.
 It requires constant feedback, analysis, and action.
 However, as the examples mentioned above illustrate, organizations that invest in these areas can drive significant improvements in their eNPS.